Bairnsdale: Water supply

 In 1935 another pump house with five electric booster pumps was built on the upper level.
 A workshop was added in the 1950s.
 The pumping station continued to operate until the 1980s, when the new Woodglen storage basin at Glenaladale was complete.
 Today the tower sits as a well-recognised icon of the Bairnsdale skyline.
-In 1955, costing £32,000 works commenced on new mains and pumping plants to extend reticulation to sections of West Bairnsdale and in 1958 work began on reconditioning the existing mains and pipes using cement lining.
+In 1955, costing £32,000, works commenced on new mains and pumping plants to extend reticulation to sections of West Bairnsdale, and in 1958 work began on reconditioning the existing mains and pipes using cement lining.

 With the increasing demand for water during the 1960s the Water Trust went ahead with plans to install a clarification plant and to set up a 90-megalitre basin at Wy Yung that was to be linked with the already existing system.
 Plans were also slated for an additional storage basin to be built on the Mitchell River at Glenaladale.
 The basin at Wy Yung was opened on 8 November 1972.
 In 1983 the government sought to reduce the number of local water trusts and sewerage authorities.
 The Mitchell Water Board replaced the Bairnsdale Water and Sewerage Trusts, the Paynesville Water Trust, the Lindenow Water Trust and the Bairnsdale Shire Sewerage Trust.

 To ensure long-term drinking water supplies, a major additional drinking water storage and water treatment plant located northwest of Bairnsdale at Woodglen entered service in mid-2010, providing a significant boost to long-term water security for the region.
-This plant is capable of processing up to 20 megalitres of water a day and utilises a Dissolved Air Floatation/Filtration process, more commonly known as a DAFF water treatment process.
-At 600 metres long, 300 metres wide and ten metres deep the facility is designed to hold 715 megalitres of water, equivalent to 715 Olympic-sized swimming pools.
+This plant is capable of processing up to 20 megalitres of water a day and utilises a dissolved air flotation/filtration process water treatment process.
+At 600 metres long, 300 metres wide and ten metres deep, the facility is designed to hold 715 megalitres of water, equivalent to 715 Olympic-size swimming pools.
 This facility supplements Woodglen's original 850-megalitre storage.
 Twenty-four thousand people are reliant on the Mitchell River water supply system, from Lindenow through to Nowa Nowa, including the communities of Bairnsdale, Paynesville and Lakes Entrance.